pglaum/pychurchtools/README.md

 ### Example

-You can execute the following in a python console to test the functionality.
+You can execute the following in a python console or script to test the functionality.

 ```python3
 from ct import CT